 Shelley-Anne Smith – graduate, has a poem published under her author's name R P Stoval, ‘Freeman of the Embassy’, in Cordite.

-Andrew Spencer – undergraduate, has a second radio program on writing, Werd Nerds, on Wednesdays on 92.2FM from 10am-12noon and was in the heats of the Nimbin Performance Poetry World Cup.
+Andrew Spencer – undergraduate, has a second radio program on writing, Werd Nerds, on Wednesdays on 92.2FM from 10am-12noon and reached the semi-finals of the Nimbin Performance Poetry World Cup.
 He also read at the inaugural Flamingo Writers' Salon readings in Lismore.

 Jo St Leon - undergraduate, had a story, ‘The memory book’, published in Lite Lit.